Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 And furthermore, it becomes “at hand”.
 I have a background sense of the things that I want to do for the day.

 But, this is not just a one-way, top down process.
-Preplaning gives me an opportunity to get signals that I don’t actually want to do this task, or if there is something wrong about how I’m framing it.
+Preplanning gives me an opportunity to get signals that I don’t actually want to do this task, or if there is something wrong about how I’m framing it.

 Notice if I have any aversions to the task, flag them and/or start to process them Notice if the task doesn’t actually seems worth doing